- Accessibility tree

 More information about the tool is available from the Ace web site.

 The Accessible Rich Internet Applications (ARIA) specification addresses the problem of making modern script-heavy web applications accessible for users of assistive technologies.
 These applications often do not use the built-in HTML elements, like buttons, in their interfaces, but turn otherwise static content, like images, into objects that users can click on to perform actions.
-While this is often done to make the interfaces more visually appealing, prior to ARIA the scripting necessary to make these features work were not reflected to users of assistive technologies.
+While this is done to make the interfaces more visually appealing, prior to ARIA the scripting necessary to make these features work were not reflected in the accessibility tree.
 The result was to make such interfaces impossible to use.

 Refer to the ARIA specification for more information.